Gabriel Norambuena

-Gabriel Adonis Norambuena Moraga (born 7 May 2003), nicknamed Nora, is a Chilean professional footballer who plays as a left winger for Chilean Primera División club Unión Española.
+Gabriel Adonis Norambuena Moraga (born 7 May 2003), nicknamed Nora, is a Chilean professional footballer who plays as a left winger for Primera B de Chile club Unión Española.

+Career

 Club career

 A product of Unión Española youth system, Norambuena made his professional debut in the 2020 Chilean Primera División match versus Cobresal on 15 February 2021, a meeting that he played 19 minutes in during a 4–1 defeat.
 In October 2021, he signed his first contract as a professional footballer at the age of 18.

 International career

 In December 2021, Norambuena represented Chile U20 at the friendly tournament Copa Rául Coloma Rivas, playing the three matches, and at four friendly matches against Paraguay U20 and Peru U20 on 2022.
 In September 2022, he made two appearances in the Costa Cálida Supercup.
 In 2023, he made four appearances in the South American U-20 Championship.

 Personal life

 He has stated that his enthusiasm for playing football comes from his family, as his grandfather, uncles and brothers have all played it as well as his mother is a sportswoman.
 His football model is Gareth Bale.